-- A resident of a low-income neighborhood An individual who certifies that they live in a neighborhood that is no less than 51% low-to-moderate income; the board member does not have to be low-income.
-Neighborhood means a geographic location designated in comprehensive plans, ordinances, or other local documents as a neighborhood, village, or similar geographical designation that is within the boundary but does not encompass the entire area of a unit of general local government; except that if the unit of general local government has a population under 25,000, the neighborhood may, but need not, encompass the entire area of a unit of general local government. - A representative elected by a low-income neighborhood organization to serve on the CHDO board.
+- A resident of a low-income neighborhood.
+An individual who certifies that they live in a neighborhood that is no less than 51 percent low-to-moderate income; the board member does not have to be low-income.
+Neighborhood means a geographic location designated in comprehensive plans, ordinances, or other local documents as a neighborhood, village, or similar geographical designation that is within the boundary but does not encompass the entire area of a unit of general local government; except that if the unit of general local government has a population under 25,000, the neighborhood may, but need not, encompass the entire area of a unit of general local government.
+Therefore, if more than one neighborhood is being designated, all should be identified, such as Wards 1 and 2, etc. - A representative elected by a low-income neighborhood organization to serve on the CHDO board.
 The organization must be composed primarily of residents of the low-income neighborhood and its primary purpose must be to serve the interests of the neighborhood residents.
 Such organizations might include block groups, neighborhood associations, and neighborhood watch groups.
 The board member must be elected by a low-income neighborhood organization and it may not be the CHDO itself.
-If the board member is qualifying under this criterion, a copy of signed resolution from the neighborhood organization naming the individual as their representative on the CHDO is required.
+If the board member is qualifying under this criterion, a copy of the signed resolution from the neighborhood organization naming the individual as their representative on the CHDO is required.

-Public Sector Representatives:
+Public Sector Representatives

-- Elected Officials District of Columbia Council Member, ANC commissioner or school board representative. - Appointed Officials members of the regulatory and/or advisory board or commission appointed by elected District officials. - Public Employees all employees of the District of Columbia government
+- Elected officials.
+District of Columbia Council Member, Advisory Neighborhood Commission commissioner or school board representative. - Appointed officials.
+Members of the regulatory and/or advisory board or commission appointed by elected District officials. - Public employees.
+All employees of the District of Columbia government.